Private spaceflight: American deregulation

 Indemnification for extraordinary third-party losses has, as of 2015, been a component of US space law for over 25 years, and during this time, "has never been invoked in any commercial launch mishap".

 Russian privatization

 In 1992, a Resurs-500 capsule containing gifts was launched from Plesetsk Cosmodrome in a private spaceflight called Europe-America 500.
-The flight was conceived by the Russian Foundation for Social Inventions and TsSKB-Progress, a Russian rocket-building company, to increase trade between Russia and USA, and to promote the use of technology once reserved only for military forces.
+The flight was conceived by the Russian Foundation for Social Inventions and TsSKB-Progress, a Russian rocket-building company, to increase trade between Russia and the United States, and to promote the use of technology once reserved only for military forces.
 Money for the launch was raised from a collection of Russian companies.
 The capsule parachuted into the Pacific Ocean and was brought to Seattle by a Russian missile-tracking ship.

-The Russian government sold part of its stake in RSC Energia to private investors in 1994.
-Energia, together with Khrunichev, constituted most of the Russian crewed space program.

 Launch alliances

 Since 1995 Khrunichev's Proton rocket has been marketed through International Launch Services, while the Soyuz rocket is marketed via Starsem.
 The Sea Launch project flew the Ukrainian Zenit rocket.

 In 2003, Arianespace joined with Boeing Launch Services and Mitsubishi Heavy Industries to create the Launch Services Alliance.
 In 2005, continued weak commercial demand for EELV launches drove Lockheed Martin and Boeing to propose a joint venture called the United Launch Alliance to service the United States government launch market.